 Julia Ayala Harris

-Julia has a background in strategic planning, fundraising, and program evaluation.
-Julia was an international aid worker for several years in Kenya and South Sudan where she worked to build the capacity of local nongovernmental organizations to move from a war-time environment to a post-war context.
-Upon her return to the U.S. Julia was the Executive Director of Lutheran Social Services of North Florida where she worked in transitional housing for homeless women and children, permanent supportive housing for people with disabilities, as well as collaborative initiatives to close the digital divide.
-Prior to coming to Cimarron Opera, Julia worked at ReMerge of Oklahoma, an alternative to incarceration program for pregnant woman and mothers, which aims to interrupt the intergenerational cycle of incarceration and poverty.
+Julia has a background in organizational development, strategic planning, and program evaluation.
+Julia was an international aid worker for several years in Kenya and South Sudan.
+Upon her return to the U.S. Julia was the Executive Director of a nonprofit for transitional housing for homeless women and children, permanent supportive housing for people with disabilities, as well as collaborative initiatives to close the digital divide.
+Prior to coming to Cimarron Opera, Julia worked at an alternative to incarceration program for pregnant woman and mothers.

-Julia is an Executive Council member for the The Episcopal Church, which serves as the Board of Directors for the multi-national denomination.
-She is Vice-Chair of the Advocacy and Networking Joint Standing Committee, which develops the advocacy agenda of the denomination.
+Julia is an Executive Council member for the The Episcopal Church, the Board of Directors for the multi-national denomination, where she serves as the Vice-Chair of the Advocacy and Networking Joint Standing Committee.
 Julia represented The Episcopal Church as a member of the first official delegation to the United Nations Commission on the Status of Women (UNCSW) in March 2015.
-In March of 2016, Julia served as the one provincial delegate from The Episcopal Church on the Anglican Communion Delegation to UNCSW representing the 85 million Anglicans worldwide to the United Nations.
+In March of 2016, Julia served as the one provincial delegate from The Episcopal Church on the Anglican Communion Delegation to UNCSW.

 Kevin W. Smith